adarshcode/CustomCourses/SOLID/README.md

 All course materials are organized in:
 - `chapters/` - Individual chapter content
-- `code-examples/` - All runnable code files organized by chapter
+- `code-examples/` - All runnable C# files organized by chapter
-- `COURSE-MANIFEST.md` - Complete file listing
+- `COURSE-MANIFEST.md` - Complete file listing and navigation
 - `GLOSSARY.md` - Technical terms and definitions
+- `STUDY-PATHS.md` - Recommended learning sequences

 ---

-Ready to become a better object-oriented programmer?
+Ready to become a better C# object-oriented programmer?
 Let's start with Chapter 1!